lws803/RGB-to-CIELabs-converter-Swift/README.md

 # RGB-to-CIELabs-converter-Swift

-RGB UIColor to CIELabs converter in swift
+RGB UIColor to CIELabs converter written in Swift.

+To be used as an extension to UIColor